rebeccanyachieo/soc-analyst-labs/windows/labs/windows-event-viewer.md

 What is normal
 - System activity without suspicious processes
 - Logs accessed by authorized users
-- Expected API usage patterns
+- Expected log access behavior by administrators and system processes
 - Examples
   - Viewing logs through Event Viewer normally
   - Using: